alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Here are some examples:

-<span style="background-color: #FFFF00">Druid, what is your homeland?
-How is it beautiful?</span>
+>Druid, what is your homeland?
+How is it beautiful?

-<span style="background-color: #FFFF00">Ranger, what lands do you range?
-How are they beautiful?</span>
+>Ranger, what lands do you range?
+How are they beautiful?

-<span style="background-color: #FFFF00">Barbarian, what is this land you have traveled to?
-How is it strange?</span>
+>Barbarian, what is this land you have traveled to?
+How is it strange?

-<span style="background-color: #FFFF00">Thief, what are your stomping grounds?</span>
+>Thief, what are your stomping grounds?

-<span style="background-color: #FFFF00">Anyone, what is this place you have traveled to?</span>
+>Anyone, what is this place you have traveled to?

 You can ask other players some follow-on questions if you want to butter up the setting:

-Bard, when was the last time you were here?
+>Bard, when was the last time you were here?
 What was the place like then?
 How has it changed?

-Bard, what does your <bard’s chosen expertise> say is special about this place?
+>Bard, what does your <bard’s chosen expertise> say is special about this place?

-Cleric, why do pilgrims of <cleric’s god> come to this place?
+>Cleric, why do pilgrims of <cleric’s god> come to this place?
 Why is this place special to the god of <cleric’s chosen domain>?

-Fighter, what battle was fought here?
+>Fighter, what battle was fought here?
 Who fought it?

-Thief, what have you stolen from here before?
+>Thief, what have you stolen from here before?

-Wizard, why is this place a place of power?
+>Wizard, why is this place a place of power?
 What kind of rituals are held here?
 What ritual would you conduct here?

-PREMISE QUESTIONS
+### PREMISE QUESTIONS
 By “premise,” I mean “what are the characters doing and why?”
 Premise generation is the most critical part of this setup.